Visit Beech Estate Campsite

 Your second day on site is a great time to get out and explore the area.
 The woodland at Beech Estate stretches across 600 acres.
-You may be content to stick to its paths and tracks for a full day of woodland exploration.
+You may be content to stick to its paths and tracks for a full day of woodland exploration during your Sussex family camping trip.
 Older kids and adults might enjoy mountain biking through the undulating woodland.
 Younger kids can try their luck at bug hunting and den building.
 And there’s wildlife watching and walking or running for everyone.
 If you fancy lunch out, there are three local pubs: The Squirrel, The White Hart and The Netherfield Arms which can be reached by walking through Beech Estate.

 If you fancy getting out a bit further afield, the historic town of Battle is just a couple of miles away.
 Here, you’ll find Battle Abbey: the site of the 1066 Battle of Hastings and associated abbey.
 Managed by English Heritage, the site has family-friendly exhibitions, displays and activities.
 It’s one of the most popular tourist attractions in the area.